 A protein-sparing modified fast is a high-protein calorie-restricted diet combining several nutritional approaches including intermittent fasting, low-glycemic eating, and ketogenic eating.

-The modified fast is designed to provide both the benefits of fasting as well as eating one’s favorite foods.
-A protein-sparing modified fast doesn’t necessarily eliminate carbohydrates completely, but it does limit them substantially.
+The modified fast is designed to provide both the benefits of fasting and eating one’s favorite foods.
+A protein-sparing modified fast doesn’t necessarily eliminate carbohydrates entirely, but it does limit them substantially.

 Although meals containing proteins are eaten regularly throughout the day, their amounts are restricted so that patients consume just enough calories to maintain substantial weight loss without feeling hungry during fasting hours.

-Importantly, especially for women and girls who want to lose additional body fat without experiencing related health disorders, the protein-sparing modified fast should be implemented under professional guidance.
-The dieter is examined on a regular basis to ensure that he/she loses only adipose (fat) tissue while preserving lean muscle mass and overall health.
+Importantly, the protein-sparing modified fast should be implemented under professional guidance, especially for women and girls who want to lose additional body fat without experiencing related health disorders.
+The dieter is examined regularly to ensure that they lose only adipose (fat) tissue while preserving lean muscle mass and overall health.

-One of the most important aspects of this protocol is that all food must be eaten in small amounts throughout the day, thus making it impossible to eat too much at one time.
+One of the most critical aspects of this protocol is that all food must be eaten in small amounts throughout the day, thus making it impossible to overeat at one time.

 In addition, meat products are consumed with every meal as they have been shown to promote faster weight loss compared with other types of food.
 However, all cooked foods should be thoroughly chewed before swallowing them, as eating in this manner helps lymphatic glands remove fats from food more effectively during digestion.